madhuneupane/watchApp/README.md

 This app will provide to the user the possibility to follow up the person’s favorite programs, including keeping track of the movies / shows already watched, completing monthly challenges, making their own watchlist and more.

-## Before downloading the project, make sure that NODE, NPM, VUE and SASS are set and configured on the local environment.
+# Before cloning the project, follow below steps to make sure that NODE, NPM, VUE and SASS are set and configured on the local environment.
+After finishing all the steps below, download the src folder from Github and rewrite the src of the newly created local folder.
-In any case, check:

 ### 1 - Install Node
 The latest version of Node can be find at the official site: